Yes, bearded dragons can eat sun beetles or fruit beetles as part of their diet.

 For one thing, sun beetles can contain high levels of fat so if given too often they could lead to obesity in your pet lizard.

-Moreover, if not sourced organically then they may also carry diseases or parasites that can harm your dragon’s health over time.
+If not sourced organically then they may also carry diseases or parasites that can harm your dragon’s health over time.

 Finally, while they do provide beneficial nutrients they should not become the sole staple in any bearded dragon’s diet due to the lack of variety they offer compared to other food sources like vegetables or fruits.